 Research The Law:

 Racketeering is a serious charge that can carry serious criminal penalties, especially if a minor is involved.
-However, there may be defenses that could be relevant.
-If you want to learn more about the penalties or defenses associated with racketeering in Arizona, you can contact a local attorney for a free initial case review at no obligation today.
+However, there may be defenses that could be relevant to you.
+You should contact a criminal defense attorney in Arizona if you'd like to learn more about the penalties or defenses associated with racketeering in Arizona.

 Contact a qualified attorney.